halajun/halajun.github.io/_pages/about.md

 # Recent News

 * I have one paper accepted in IROS 2020!
 (01 July 2020)
-* My PhD program is coming to the end soon and I am now looking for Post-doctoral position and job opportunities.
-Please feel free to contact me if you are interested in recruiting me.
-(July 2020)
+* <span style="color:red">My PhD program is coming to the end soon and I am now looking for Post-doctoral position and job opportunities.
+Please feel free to contact me if you are interested in recruiting me.</span> (July 2020)

 # Publications